smart-on-fhir/smart-health-links/docs/user-stories.md

 ## "Paper+"

-Alice visits a Labs-R-Us, where she has blood drawn for a basic metabolic panel.
+Alice visits Labs-R-Us, where she has blood drawn for a basic metabolic panel.
-She receives a print-out with details about the test that was performed as well as a QR code labeled as a "SMART Health Link."
+The lab establishes a passcode (whether randomly, or based on a convention like birth date, or by asking Alice to designate her own), then provides Alice with a print-out including details about the test that was performed together with a QR code labeled as a "SMART Health Link."

 Alice can: